toweralaka/toweralaka/README.md

 * 🤝 Built and maintained **RESTful APIs**, collaborated with frontend devs for seamless integrations.
 * 🤝 Set up CI/CD pipelines and DevOps tooling to improve deployment reliability and team productivity.
 * 🤝 Mentored junior developers and self-taught learners, creating documentation and walkthroughs to support onboarding.
-* 🤝 Contributed to team retrospectives and architectural discussions — balancing practicality with scalability.
+* 🤝 Contributed to team retrospectives and architectural discussions, balancing practicality with scalability.

 ---